It is unlikely that anyone would decide to learn French in a fit of pique, or as an act of exoneration.

 By no means are we saying that everything online is worthless.
 Quite the contrary!
 There is tremendous value to be had in flashcards and chat partners whose native language is French.

-maintain that, to learn French quickly and effectively, with equal attention to all four aspects of language learning – reading, writing, speaking and listening, the best way to learn French would be to engage in formal lessons.
+However, we maintain that, to learn French quickly and effectively, with equal attention to all four aspects of language learning – reading, writing, speaking and listening, the best way to learn French would be to engage in formal lessons.

 If you live in London – or any of the 13 major cities where such an office operates, L’Alliance Française offers language lessons in beginner French, all the way to advanced French.

-French lessons through L’Alliance, each hour of instruction would cost £52, provided you visit their office.
+If you choose French lessons through L’Alliance, each hour of instruction would cost £52, provided you visit their office.
 Should you need a tutor in your home, they command £58.

 Mastering la langue française is possible with any language learning concern that employs French teachers; Cactus is a fine case in point.

-teaching corps consists of avid travelers and native speakers of the tongue they teach, whose only goal is to share their passion for language with as many people as possible.
+Their teaching corps consists of avid travelers and native speakers of the tongue they teach, whose only goal is to share their passion for language with as many people as possible.

-syllabus promotes a 10-week beginners course in French, periodically throughout the year, all across the UK.
+Their syllabus promotes a 10-week beginners course in French, periodically throughout the year, all across the UK.

 They also teach French at more advanced levels, should you already have grasped basic French vocabulary and are ready to move on to intermediate words and phrases.

 Immersing yourself in the language and culture of France, surrounded by those whose mother tongue is French, is arguably the best way to learn how to parler français!

-none of these options fit into your calendar (or budget), you may talk with them about working with an in-home tutor.
+Should none of these options fit into your calendar (or budget), you may talk with them about working with an in-home tutor.

 Some language learners feel more confident, and learn faster, with one to one attention from a dedicated instructor.

-regularly check their website or sign up for alerts because they always run promotions and offer discounts on most all of their learning programmes.
+You should regularly check their website or sign up for alerts because they always run promotions and offer discounts on most all of their learning programmes.

 Whether you wish to study French in their offices or at your home, purchasing ten hours of lessons will cost £49 per hour.

 The more hours you pay for up front, the greater the discount.

-opt for their most popular package, 30 hours of lessons, your hourly cost would be reduced to £35 per hour for face to face instruction.
+For example: if you opt for their most popular package, 30 hours of lessons, your hourly cost would be reduced to £35 per hour for face to face instruction.

 It goes without saying that no French course would be complete without study materials, so your tutor will be sure to recommend the proper materials to maximise your learning.

 Teachers are, by nature, a passionate group, most of whom hold a professional – and maybe even a personal goal of helping your succeed.